ZainRizvi/ZainRizvi.github.io/_posts/2019-12-17-create-custom-deep-learning-containers.md

 ## **Key differences encountered:**

 * VM images run on Debian OS while containers run on Ubuntu
-* Container images appear to not have the CUDA compiler installed, which is (surprise)  required to compile GPU binaries.
-It may be in a different location, but I haven't been able to find it so far.
-This shouldn't affect any GPU runtime behavior.
+* Container images don't the CUDA compiler installed, which is (surprise)  required to compile GPU binaries.
+It contains all the binaries required for runtime though.
+Turns out those were omitted in order to reduce the size of the docker container.
 * \[mild\] Containers get very confused if you give them a command that starts with "sudo".
 Not a big deal since every command in a container runs as 'sudo' anyways

 This led to a lot of time spent debugging what I had thought was a solved problem.
 (And did I mention this was my first time using docker containers?).